trinodb/trino/docs/README.md

 guide that enable easy decision making about proposed doc changes.
 Changes to existing documentation to follow these guidelines are underway.

+As a specific style note, because different readers may perceive the phrases "a SQL" or "an SQL" to be incorrect depending on how they pronounce SQL, aim to avoid use of "a/an SQL" in Trino documentation.
+Try to reword, re-order, or adjust writing so that it is not necessary.
+If there is absolutely no way around it, default to using "a SQL."

 Other useful resources:

 - [Google Technical Writing Courses](https://developers.google.com/tech-writing)